benediktschmitt/emsm/README.md

 **multiple minecraft worlds** and **server versions**.
 The application is completely written in Python.

-The **EMSM** itself provides only a simple, but sufficient **API** to manage all worlds and server tasks.
-The work is done by the plugins.
+The **EMSM** provides a simple, but sufficient **CLI** (*command line interface*) to manage world and server tasks.
+It is based on plugins therefore easily expandable.
+Further is the **EMSM** written in a modular manner that allows to reuse single components independend of the rest of **EMSM** (if one wishes).

+The separation of Minecraft worlds and server executables allows to easily manage several different versions of servers (e.g. Vanilla and Bukkit in multiple versions) for different worlds.
+The **ESMS** comes with a prebuild backup mechanism as one of the core plugins, which can be automated to create periodical backups.
+It also provides a core plugin to check the availability of the server and restart them if its configured to do so.
+Another plugin aims at integrating **EMSM** with init.d to start/stop the server on (re-)boot/shutdown processes.

 ## Reference